+- Split the enumerators into groups of four.

+- Create four "stations" around the room.
+Each assigned a word: a)

+'Satisfied,' b) 'Worried,' c)

+'Comfortable' and 'd) I Wanted.'

-- Your trainer will split you into four groups. - There will be four stations around the room. - Each station has a word assigned - "Satisfied, Worried, Comfortable, When I wanted" - Each group has 2 minutes at each station, to brainstorm and write words (such as feeling, similar words, and meanings) they associate with the word at their station.
+- Each group has 2 minutes at each station to brainstorm and write words (such as feeling, similar words, and meanings) they associate with the word at their station.